Maitrayee94/Maitrayee94/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
 Welcome to my digital playground where I sprinkle magic lines of code to unlock the wonders of Web3.
-You can call me MD😄, a blockchain sorcerer with a knack for Solidity spells and decentralized wizardry.🧙‍♂️
+You can call me **MD**😄, a blockchain sorcerer with a knack for Solidity spells and _decentralized wizardry_**.🧙‍♂️

 In this mystical realm, I wield the power of blockchain protocols like Ethereum, Binance Smart Chain, and more.
 With my trusty keyboard as my wand, I cast spells to craft smart contracts that bring enchanting decentralized applications to life.